its-ud/Flask-Authentication-/README.md

 ## User Functions
 1. Register (Sign Up)
 2. Login
-3. After Authentication (Enters to the Dash Board)
+3. After Authentication (Enters to the Dashboard)

 ## To Run The App
 ### setting up the environment